rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 for i in 4 6 8 10 12; do ipyrad -p params-2brad-v1.txt -b 2brad-v2-${i}l; do sed -i s/".*\[21\].*"/"${i}$(printf '\t')$(printf '\t')$(printf '\t')$(printf '\t') \#\# \[21\] \[min_samples_locus\]: Min \# samples per locus for output"/ params-2brad-v2-${i}l.txt;  done
 for i in 4 6 8 10 12; do ipyrad -p params-2brad-v2-${i}l.txt -s 7 -f; done
 ```

+**TASK**.<br>
+It's a good idea to run iPyrad using both a range of [21] missing data (as above)
+and of [14] clustering threshold.
+Choose one value lower and one value higher for parameter [21], create two new branches, and run these analyses using the -b option in iPyrad.
+Hint: how would you check when the clustering threshold was incorporated into the analysis?